-Note: At age 62 and older, an Interagency Senior Pass can be used instead.
-This $10 lifetime pass is honored nationwide at all Forest Service, National Park Service, Bureau of Land Management, Bureau of Reclamation, and US Fish & Wildlife Service sites charging entrance or standard amenity fees.
+Note: At age 62 and older, an America the Beautiful Senior Pass can be used instead.
+This $80 lifetime pass (or $20 for an annual pass) is honored nationwide at all Forest Service, National Park Service, Bureau of Land Management, Bureau of Reclamation, and US Fish & Wildlife Service sites charging entrance or standard amenity fees.
 Call Outdoor Recreation Information Center at 1-800-270-7504.

 http://oregonstateparks.org/index.cfm?do=visit.dsp_dayuse, or by calling 800-551-6949.